Astronomy

 Degree Programs: Full-Time: MA, MPhil, PhD

-Fellowships, which all include full tuition, fees, and a stipend for the duration of the degree program, are awarded in recognition of academic achievement and in expectation of scholarly success.
-Since teaching and research experience are considered important aspects of the training of graduate students, graduate fellowships include both teaching and research apprenticeships.
-Graduate students are normally required to take a minimum of 30 points of their choosing from the Astronomy and Physics offerings, which include the 5 core courses and numerous special topics courses and seminars.
+Graduate fellowships, which include full tuition, fees, and a stipend for the duration of the degree program, are awarded in recognition of academic achievement and in expectation of scholarly success.
+Since teaching and research experience are considered important aspects of the training of graduate students, fellowships include both teaching and research apprenticeships.
+Graduate students are required to take a minimum of 30 points from the Astronomy and Physics offerings, which include the 5 core courses and numerous special topics courses and seminars.
 Up to 6 points towards the total of 30 are awarded for written and oral reports on individual research projects carried out under the direction of faculty members during the first two years.

 Special Admissions Requirements